Japan hopes RCEP deal pushes Biden and U.S. to rejoin trade frameworks

 "Members of RCEP (other than China), in particular the Association of Southeast Asian Nations countries, fear the agreement will cause the United States to overreact and say, 'Why are they striking an agreement with China now?'"
 Kimura said.

-“For them, it is better that the United States does not react to the agreement,” which is a likely scenario as Biden’s priority on foreign trade seems low compared to his security and domestic agenda, and the United States likely believes the RCEP trade standards are too low with the inclusion of China and developing countries, according to Kimura.
+"For them, it is better that the United States does not react to the agreement," which is a likely scenario, as Biden's priority on foreign trade seems low compared with his security and domestic agenda, and the United States likely believes the RCEP trade standards are too low with the inclusion of China and developing countries, according to Kimura.

 RCEP groups Australia, China, Japan, New Zealand, South Korea, and the 10 members of ASEAN — Brunei, Cambodia, Indonesia, Laos, Malaysia, Myanmar, the Philippines, Singapore, Thailand and Vietnam.